-Course number(s): 11250 Mathematics Extension (1 unit - Year 11) and 15250 Mathematics Extension 1 (1 unit - Year 12)
+Course number(s): TBA Mathematics Extension (1 unit - Year 11) and TBA Mathematics Extension 1 (1 unit - Year 12)

-Exclusions: 11236 Mathematics Standard (2 units - Year 11), 15231 Mathematics Standard 1 (2 units - Year 12), 15232 Mathematics Standard 1 (Exam) (2 units - Year 12), 15236 Mathematics Standard 2 (2 units - Year 12), 16611 Mathematics Life Skills (2 units - Year 11), 16611 Mathematics Life Skills (2 units - Year 12)
+Exclusions: Mathematics Standard (2 units - Year 11), Mathematics Standard 1 (2 units - Year 12), Mathematics Standard 1 (Exam) (2 units - Year 12), Mathematics Standard 2 (2 units - Year 12), Mathematics Life Skills (2 units - Year 11), Mathematics Life Skills (2 units - Year 12)

-Prerequisites: The Mathematics Extension 1 Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the Mathematics Years 7-10 Syllabus and, in particular, the content and outcomes of all substrands of Stage 5.1, Stage 5.2 and Stage 5.3, including the substrands:
+Prerequisites: The Mathematics Extension 1 Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the Mathematics Stage 5 Syllabus and, in particular, the content and outcomes of all Core and Path content required from 5.3 for Mathematics Advanced, to additionally include:

 - Polynomials

 - Logarithms

 - Functions and Other Graphs

-- Circle Geometry
+- and some of Circle Geometry

-Corequisites: 11255 Mathematics Advanced (2 units - Year 11) and 15255 Mathematics Advanced (2 units - Year 12)
+Corequisites: Mathematics Advanced (2 units - Year 11) and Mathematics Advanced (2 units - Year 12)

 Mathematics Extension 1 is focused on enabling students to develop a thorough understanding of and competence in further aspects of mathematics.
 The course provides opportunities to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.
 The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
-The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course includes the Mathematics Extension 1 Year 12 course, and therefore also the Mathematics Advanced Year 12 course.
+The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course.
+The Mathematics Extension 1 Year 12 course, and therefore also the Mathematics Advanced Year 12 course.
 All students studying the Mathematics Extension 1 course will sit for an HSC examination.